 BELs are segmented into twelve lines of business for non-life insurance obligations (with additional segmentation for non-proportional reinsurance accepted) and three lines of business for health insurance obligations pursued on a similar basis to non-life insurance (with additional segmentation for non-proportional reinsurance accepted).
-TRL has no non-life annuities and therefore there is no line of business disclosed for this category.
+As at the reporting date, TRL had one outstanding claim for which a portion of the settlement had been awarded as a periodic payment order.
+The corresponding obligations in respect of this award are not material, and hence TRL has classified the obligations as non-life business, rather than unbundling the periodic payment orders as "annuities stemming from non-life insurance contracts".